 Asking your mortgage lender what your interest rate will be is one of the most important questions to bring up.
 Remember, your interest is what your mortgage lender charges you for borrowing the money.

 Your interest rate depends on the type of loan you get and other factors such as your credit, your home location, how much money you put down and the loan term.

 If you get an adjustable-rate mortgage, it's important to ask how often the interest rate will be adjusted.
 This will help you determine how often you should expect a change in your interest rate and monthly payment.

 Aside from the interest rate, be sure to ask your lender what the annual percentage rate (APR) for the loan will be.
 APR factors in the interest rate plus any fees the lender charges for processing the loan.

 This is why the APR is higher than the interest rate.
-Knowing the APR will help you compare mortgage rates from different lenders, helping you decide who to move forward with.
+Knowing the APR will help you compare FHA loan rates from different lenders, helping you decide who to move forward with.